antoshkaplus/Environment/PC_Building/Linux/Intel_P_StateDriver.md

 Any changes made to these files are applicable to all CPUs (even in a multi-package system, Refer to later section on placing "Per-CPU limits").

-      max_perf_pct: Limits the maximum P-State that will be requested by the driver.
+* *max_perf_pct*: Limits the maximum P-State that will be requested by the driver.
 It states it as a percentage of the available performance.
 The available (P-State) performance may be reduced by the no_turbo setting described below.

-      min_perf_pct: Limits the minimum P-State that will be requested by the driver.
+* *min_perf_pct*: Limits the minimum P-State that will be requested by the driver.
 It states it as a percentage of the max (non-turbo) performance level.

-      no_turbo: Limits the driver to selecting P-State below the turbo frequency range.
+* *no_turbo*: Limits the driver to selecting P-State below the turbo frequency range.

-      turbo_pct: Displays the percentage of the total performance that is supported by hardware that is in the turbo range.
+* *turbo_pct*: Displays the percentage of the total performance that is supported by hardware that is in the turbo range.
 This number is independent of whether turbo has been disabled or not.

-      num_pstates: Displays the number of P-States that are supported by hardware.
+* *num_pstates*: Displays the number of P-States that are supported by hardware.
 This number is independent of whether turbo has been disabled or not.

+* *hwp_dynamic_boost*: This attribute is only present if intel_pstate works in the active mode with the HWP feature enabled in the processor.
+If set (equal to 1), it causes the minimum P-state limit to be increased dynamically for a short time whenever a task previously waiting on I/O is selected to run on a given logical CPU (the purpose of this mechanism is to improve performance).
+      This setting has no effect on logical CPUs whose minimum P-state limit is directly set to the highest non-turbo P-state or above it.

+* *energy_efficiency*: P-State is set to offer a "energy_efficiency_enable" node on sysfs that can be enabled to force the more energy efficient CPU mode.
+Enabling the "Energy Efficiency" mode will help lower power usage and in turn lower heat output and lower power usage, but with the CPU not likely to be running in its highest performance state when needed.

 For example, if a system has these parameters:
 	Max 1 core turbo ratio: 0x21 (Max 1 core ratio is the maximum P-State)